bwynn/gallery/readme.md

 ```

 ### Get the gallry.css file
 In your html document, reference the gallry.css file before your main css file.
+To see your images, you need to define the size and width of your containing element, and then you are set to go!
+For proper implementation, the containing element to be targeted should be identified via it's ID attribute.

 ```
 <link rel="stylesheet" href="bower_components/gallry/css/gallry.css"/>
 <link rel="stylesheet" href="css/style.css"/>